 But the significant differentiator for Windows phone’s apps is that they are being approved manually by reviewers which eliminate the malware/spyware apps.
 Google Play publishes every app uploaded by the developer but scans the stores on a later date.
 It is reported sometime back that in one day more than 60,000 apps were deleted for being malware/spyware by Google Play.

 This comparison drawn between the apps stores of Windows and Android indicates that the Windows Phone’s apps are highly secured than the Android’s.
 Maybe due to the strict vigilance imposed by Microsoft, the apps stores of Windows Phone is not that rich and attractive yet offers completely security to the users.

 The Designing Standards for Apps (Android vs Windows):

-On contrary, Android has not set any such design specifications for developing android apps.
-Though it has stringent mechanism of cleaning the stores regularly, there are remote chances that few harmful apps might get into the smart phones.
+On the contrary, Android has not set any such design specifications for developing android apps.
+Though it has a stringent mechanism of cleaning the stores regularly, there are remote chances that few harmful apps might get the smartphones.

 Multitasking Abilities (Android vs Windows):

 Here again, Windows Phone score a point or two more than Android and iOS.
 Windows Phone presents a powerful control over the applications that are being run and offers smooth sailing between the running applications.